ouuan/timetagger/README.md

 This is a modified version **WITHOUT authentication**.
 Use it with other authentication tools and/or locally **at your own risk**!

+There are some other modifications based on ouuan's personal preferences.
+Some modifications may not be documented.

 ---

 [![CI](https://github.com/almarklein/timetagger/workflows/CI/badge.svg)](https://github.com/almarklein/timetagger/actions)